-In 2012, the reported salary range for nurse case managers was $47,830 to $83,370.
-The median salary was $64,000.
+The Bureau of Labor Statistics reports that the salary range for registered nurses, including nurse case managers, is $45,880 to $98,880, with a median salary of $66,640.
 This range is based on qualifications (RN, MSN, PhD), location and years of experience.
 Larger hospitals also tend to award higher salaries.

 More and more hospitals and community-based care organizations rely upon the specialized RN care manager to utilize resources more efficiently.
 Certification in case management provides even greater opportunity for those who want to pursue this exciting and important career.